luminovang/documentation/running/env.md

 - **`feature.route.dependency.injection`** **(bool)**:
   - **Description**: Allows dependency injection type hinting for controller methods that are routable, enabling more flexible and testable code.

+- **`feature.app.hmvc`** **(bool)**:
+  - **Description**: Controls the use of the Hierarchical Model-View-Controller (HMVC) architecture within the application.
+Set to `enable` to activate HMVC features, allowing for better organization and modularization of code through nested controllers.
+Setting this variable to `disable` will turn off HMVC support, reverting to a standard MVC architecture.